-The Copper IUD is a small plastic and copper device.
-It’s placed inside the uterus by a specially trained doctor or nurse and stays there for 5 or 10 years depending on the type.
+The Copper IUD is a small plastic device which has copper wire wrapped around its stem.
+It’s placed inside the uterus by a specially trained doctor or nurse and stays there for 5 or 10 years depending on the type of device.

 How does it work?